ibm-cloud-docs/ssh-keys/remove-ssh-key.md

 ---

-{:shortdesc: .shortdesc}
-{:new_window: target="_blank"}
+{{site.data.keyword.attribute-definition-list}}

 # Removing an SSH key
 {: #removing-an-ssh-key}

 When an SSH key that is stored on the {{site.data.keyword.cloud}} console is obsolete or is no longer needed, you can remove the key.
-Remove obsolete SSH keys as soon as possible to ensure that there is enough space for additional, valid keys.
+Remove obsolete SSH keys as soon as possible to make sure that enough space is available for more, valid keys.
 {: shortdesc}

 ## Before you begin
 {: #before-you-begin-removing-ssh-key}

-First, navigate to the device menu and ensure you have the correct account permissions to complete the tasks.
+First, go to the device menu and makre sure that you have the correct account permissions to complete the tasks.

-* Navigate to your console's device menu.
+* Go to your console's device menu.
 For more information, see [Navigating to devices](/docs/infrastructure/ssh-keys?topic=virtual-servers-navigating-devices).
-* Ensure you have any necessary account permissions and device access.
+* Make sure that you have any necessary account permissions and device access.
 Only the account owner, or a user with the **Manage Users** classic infrastructure permission, can adjust the permissions.

 For more information about permissions, see [Classic infrastructure permissions](/docs/iam?topic=iam-infrapermission#infrapermission) and [Managing device access](/docs/vsi?topic=virtual-servers-managing-device-access).